-١. 7 - r / \mathbf{r} 7 7) .
-I) () H // • " I)

-Other State Level Source(s) of Funds.

-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c:

-I-4: Non-Federal Matching Funds (2 of 3)

-b.
-Local Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the source or sources of the non-federal share of computable waiver costs that are not from state sources.
-Select One:

-Not Applicable.
-There are no local government level sources of funds utilized as the non-federal share.

-Applicable
+Application for 1915(c) HCBS Waiver: HI.0013.R08.03 - Jul 01, 2022 (as of Jul 01, 2022)

-Check each that applies:

-Appropriation of Local Government Revenues.

-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Other Local Government Level Source(s) of Funds.

-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:
+' DOH/DDD The funds for the non-Federal share of the waiver services are appropriated to DOH/DDD through State tax re venues.
+After DOH/DDD receives the Bill for Collection from DHS/MQD for the non-Federal share of the Waiver rvices, DOH/DDD transfers the non-Federal share to DHS/MQD via IGT.
+Other State Level Source(s) of Funds. tha (IG Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism hat is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c: ppendix I: Financial Accountability b) The frevenue services Other St Specify: that is use (IGT), in CPEs, as Appendix I: Fine I-4: N b.
+Local Govern sources of the Check ed and Applicable Check ed age into a get.
+4: Non-Federal Matching Funds (2 of 3) sources Not App b) rev ser Oth Spe tha (1G CP.
+Appendix I: b.
+Local G sources Not App eck each that applies: Appropriation of Local Government Revenues. - Appropriation of Local Government Kevenues.
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: - nnondin !
+Lista disa and A a a a strat disalists c.
+Information Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one: